cristibaluta/Jit/README.md

   task title: [AA] - Blah blah blah

-To create a local branch named "AA-55_Blah_blah_blah" for this task you'd do:
+To create a local branch named "AA-55_Blah_blah_blah" for this task you'd do one of the following:

-	jit branch aa55
+	jit branch aa55 // Makes a request to jira server to aquire the title jit branch "AA-55 \n[AA] - Blah blah blah" // Parses the input.
+It can ignore the new lines if the text is added in quotes

 To switch branches you will type: